22 Types of Hardwood in US Everyone Needs to Know

-Products from wood are popular lately.
+Products from wood have been popular lately.
 People consider using wood than other materials due to its natural beauty.
 It is a perfect choice for eco-effective design and building.

-Mostly, woodworkers prefer hardwoods than softwoods.
+Mostly, woodworkers prefer hardwoods to softwoods.
 It has various colors, fibers, and current patterns that create a piece of interesting-looking furniture or flooring.
 Hardwoods are more costly than softwoods.

 The species varies by area.
-Each species requires appropriate conditions, like specific kinds of soil and nutrients, and several quantities of moisture in which to grow.
+Each species requires appropriate conditions, like specific kinds of soil and nutrients and several quantities of moisture to grow.